Back to Fluff: Highlights from Fluff Fest 2014

 Fluff Fest: Day 1

-The Friday morning started with shopping/shoplifting, great breakfast, some time at the swimming pool, checking out the millions of distros, activist tents and then watching the first act for the day – Italian screamo band Volta who were quite good.
-It was getting really hot outside and inside the tent stage, Deadverse (I thought they were Bastions) played their upbeat hardcore, sung in a great manner by their singer touching us with amazing stage presence and priceless British accent.
-I missed Gulfer because was standing impatiently in front of the main stage where the first band was going to be Mort!
+It was getting really hot outside and inside the tent stage.
+Deadverse (I thought they were Bastions) played their upbeat hardcore, delivered brilliantly by their singer, who touched us with amazing stage presence and a priceless British accent.
+I missed Gulfer because I was standing impatiently in front of the main stage, where the first band was going to be Mort!
 Mort!
-Mort! (ex-Aussitôt Mort), a band I’m pretty familiar with but they also turned out to be my biggest disappointment at Fluff Fest.
-With a significant line-up changes and a new name the band wasn’t that good as it used to be when I’ve seen them before, especially comparing to Fluff Fest 2012 where they were one of the best bands on the whole festival.
-They played some of their old songs, some new ones but as I said, I wasn’t impressed at all.
-The next band on the mainstage was a complete surprise for me, Thränenkind from Germany who play post-metal band with eco-anarchist, anti-civ, vegan straightedge lyrics and message.
-It was quite good…
+Mort! (ex-Aussitôt Mort), a band I’m pretty familiar with.
+However, they turned out to be my biggest disappointment at Fluff Fest.
+With significant lineup changes and a new name, the band wasn’t as good as they used to be when I’ve seen them before—especially compared to Fluff Fest 2012, where they were one of the best bands of the whole festival.
+They played some of their old songs and some new ones, but as I said, I wasn’t impressed at all.

-Then I missed Sugartown Cabaret to see another French band instead, and it was totally worth it!
-It was time to have some fun with SPORT from Lyon who play the best indie-rockish melodic punk-rock I’ve ever heard.
-I have to admit I was listening to their “Bon Voyage” and “Colors” records every single day since the beginning of this season and they’re definitely the soundtrack of Summer 2014 for me!
-It was fucking amazing and not just for me but also for all the people singing, dancing and stage-diving with them.
-It was also probably the most memorable show they’ve ever played (they also played at Fluff Fest last year but on the open stage rather than the mainstage).
+I missed Sugartown Cabaret to see another French band instead, and it was totally worth it!
+It was time to have some fun with SPORT from Lyon, who play the best indie-rockish melodic punk rock I’ve ever heard.
+I have to admit I was listening to their Bon Voyage and Colors records every single day since the beginning of this season, and they’re definitely the soundtrack of Summer 2014 for me!
+It was absolutely amazing—not just for me but also for all the people singing, dancing, and stage-diving with them.
+It was probably the most memorable show they’ve ever played (they also played at Fluff Fest last year but on the open stage rather than the main stage).

-On the tentstage Appraise and Rooftops that I’ve already heard in Prague, but on the mainstage Hierophant that sound like hell!!!
-I was left speechless after their set.
-Bow down to the Devil who possessed this band!
-Beyond Pink was the next band on the mainstage and they were flawless.
-Girls and boys dancing together to the rhythms of the awesome all-girl and all-fun hardcore punk band.
-Then immediately running to the tentstage to catch Old Soul from the USA, definitely a highlight for me at this year’s edition of Fluff Fest.
-The beast was unleashed and Old Soul took my poor young soul and left me breathless.
+Beyond Pink was the next band on the main stage, and they were flawless.
+Girls and boys danced together to the rhythms of this awesome all-girl and all-fun hardcore punk band.
+Then I immediately ran to the tent stage to catch Old Soul from the USA—definitely a highlight for me at this year’s edition of Fluff Fest.
+The beast was unleashed, and Old Soul took my poor young soul and left me breathless.

 Fluff Fest: Day 2